-providing a connection between the small deviation principle and the spectral gap of the generator of $B_{t}$.
-In general, small deviations for a Markov process $X_{t}$ do not encode information about the spectral gap of the generator of $X_{t}$.
-Indeed, in \cite{Carfagnini2022} it was shown that the Kolmogorov diffusion $K_{t}$ satisfies \eqref{eqn.small.dev.prin.general} with $c= \lambda_{1}^{(1)}T$, though $\lambda_{1}^{(1)}$ is not the spectral gap of the generator of $K_{t}$.
+connects the small deviation principle and the spectral gap for the infinitesimal generator of $B_{t}$.
+In general, small deviations for a Markov process $X_{t}$ do not necessarily encode information about the spectral gap for the infinitesimal generator of $X_{t}$.
+Indeed, in \cite{Carfagnini2022} it was shown that the Kolmogorov diffusion $K_{t}$ satisfies \eqref{eqn.small.dev.prin.general} with $c= \lambda_{1}^{(1)}T$, though $\lambda_{1}^{(1)}$ is not the spectral gap for the infinitesimal generator of $K_{t}$.

 When $X_{t}$ is a Markov diffusion whose infinitesimal generator is a sub-Laplacian $\Delta_{\mathbb{G}}$ on a Carnot group $\mathbb{G}$, then the small deviation principle \eqref{eqn.small.dev.BM} for $X_{t}$ and the spectral gap of $\Delta_{\mathbb{G}}$ holds true.
-Recall that a homogeneous Carnot group $\mathbb{G}$ is $\R^{N}$ endowed with a non-commuative group structure, and one can define a natural class of hypoelliptic operators.
-Let $X_{t}$ be the $\mathbb{G}$-valued stochastic process the infinitesimal generator a sub-Laplacian $\frac{1}{2}\Delta_{\mathbb{G}}$, and let $\vert \cdot \vert$ be a homogeneous norm on $\mathbb{G}$.
-In \cite[Theorem 3.4]{CarfagniniGordina2022b} it was shown that the Dirichlet sub-Laplacian $-\frac{1}{2} \Delta_{\mathbb{G}}$ restricted to a bounded open connected subset $\Omega$ of $\mathbb{G}$ has a spectral gap, that is, its spectrum is discrete, non-negative, and the lowest eigenvalue is strictly positive.
-By \cite[Theorem 5.3]{CarfagniniGordina2022} it then follows that
+Recall that a homogeneous Carnot group $\mathbb{G}$ is $\R^{N}$ endowed with a non-commutative group structure.
+Such a group is a sub-Riemannian manifold with the corresponding sub-Laplacian $\Delta_{\mathbb{G}}$.
+Let $X_{t}$ be the $\mathbb{G}$-valued stochastic process whose infinitesimal generator is the sub-Laplacian $\frac{1}{2}\Delta_{\mathbb{G}}$, and let $\vert \cdot \vert$ be a homogeneous norm on $\mathbb{G}$.
+In \cite[Theorem 3.4]{CarfagniniGordina2023} it was shown that the Dirichlet sub-Laplacian $-\frac{1}{2} \Delta_{\mathbb{G}}$ restricted to a bounded open connected subset $\Omega$ of $\mathbb{G}$ has a spectral gap, moreover, its spectrum is discrete, non-negative, and the lowest eigenvalue is strictly positive.
+By \cite[Corollary 5.4]{CarfagniniGordina2023} it then follows that

 where $\lambda_{1}$ is the spectral gap of the sub-Laplacian $-\frac{1}{2}\Delta_{\mathbb{G}}$ restricted to the ball $\{ x\in \mathbb{G} : \vert x \vert < 1 \}$.